Simulated Students in Tutoring Dialogues: Substance or Illusion?: Results

 We perform a qualitative analysis of model outputs to understand the strengths and weaknesses of each simulated student method.
 We show example simulated utterances from each method in Table~\ref{tab:qualitative-example}, along with scores on each metric.
 We show the distributions of dialogue acts and correctness for each method in Figures~\ref{fig:acts-distribution} and~\ref{fig:correctness-distribution}, respectively.
 We also break down the performance of each method over turns as the dialogue progresses in Figure~\ref{fig:results-turn-level}.

 Generally, there are clear differences between fine-tuning and prompting methods.
-First, we find that fine-tuned models produce much shorter outputs than prompting methods and real students (2.28 words on average for DPO 8B vs.\ 10.89 for ICL and 4.11 for real students), echoing the findings in \citet{perczel2025teachlm}.
-Beyond these surface-level features, we find that fine-tuned responses follow act and correctness distributions that are much more similar to real students; prompting-based methods overestimate the rate of Seek Information and correct responses, and underestimate the rate of conversational acts, like Acknowledge and Off-Topic.
+First, we find that fine-tuned models match the linguistic style of real students much more closely.
+They produce much shorter outputs than prompting methods (2.28 words on average for DPO 8B vs.\ 10.89 for ICL and 4.11 for real students), echoing the findings in \citet{perczel2025teachlm}.
+Prompting methods also consistently use typical LLM-like language features such as formal grammar and punctuation; for example, when a tutor asks ``I'll leave you to enter your answer now if you're happy with this?'', the Reasoning method generates “Yes, thanks — I'll enter D.”, while SFT generates ``yes thank you'' and the real student simply writes ``yes''.
+Beyond these surface-level features, we find that fine-tuned responses follow act and correctness distributions that are much more similar to real students; prompting methods overestimate the rate of Seek Information and correct responses, and underestimate the rate of conversational acts, like Acknowledge and Off-Topic.
 While all methods perform poorly early in dialogues due to limited context, prompting methods suffer much more, while fine-tuning methods perform better by leveraging what they learned from real dialogues through training.

 However, there are several limitations to the fine-tuning methods as well.
 First, they tend to write very short responses, and rarely add in typos or excessive punctuation that are found in real student responses.
 Moreover, all methods struggle to adapt to individual student behavior.
 For example, some students give very brief responses, some are very verbose, and some convey a consistent sense of helplessness; however, model response patterns tend to be uniform across students, conveying a lack of diversity.
 Future work can seek to address these challenges by encouraging diverse outputs in training, or by conditioning on prior dialogues or student personas if they are available, to better capture the nuance in student utterances.
 See Appendix~\ref{sec:additional-results} for additional discussions.